Reddy Steward: Chicago Bears

 After not being selected in the 2024 NFL draft, Steward signed with the Chicago Bears as an undrafted free agent.
 During the 2024 preseason finale, Steward had a breakout game intercepting two passes one of which he returned 48 yards for a touchdown.
 He was waived on August 27, and re-signed to the practice squad.
 In Week 9 in the 2024 NFL season, Steward forced a fumble on Marvin Harrison Jr. which was recovered by the Bears.

 Minnesota Vikings

 On January 16, 2025, Steward signed a reserve/future contract with the Minnesota Vikings.
 He was waived on August 24.

 Dallas Cowboys

 On August 27, 2025, Steward was claimed off waivers by the Dallas Cowboys.
+He reunited with defensive coordinator Matt Eberflus.
+He played significant defensive snaps and also started in 5 games.
+Late in the season his role expanded in the Cowboys secondary after cornerback DaRon Bland was placed on season-ending injured reserve and the team waived Trevon Diggs ahead of the season finale.
+Although he struggled along with all of his defensive teammates, Steward showed solid coverage instincts and was a willing tackler despite being undersized.
+He posted 58 tackles (fifth on the team), 4 tackles for loss, 1.5 sacks, 5 quarterback hurries, 3 passes defensed and one forced fumble.

+On March 16, 2026, Steward signed his exclusive rights tender with the Cowboys.
+On August 30, he was waived by the Cowboys as part of final roster cuts and signed to the practice squad the next day.